RichardAth/Projects/BigIntCalculator/readme.txt

 folder then click on any file.
 The new path to the ggnfs files will then be saved in the ggnfs_dir parameter of the YAFU.ini file.

+Use of BigIntCalculator.ini file

+This file contains the file paths for various files used by the calculator

+Anything not recognised as a parameter to be used is ignored.
+The path names and executable file names for YAFU and Msieve can be specified, also the name of the help file used by the HELP command and the names of two sound files.

+The "attsound" file is played when prompting for input and the "endsound" file is played when processing a command or expression that took more than 10 seconds is completed.

+A typical file looks like:

+    %file originally created on 26/07/2020 at 19:53:52 yafu-path=C:\Users\admin99\Source\Repos\RichardAth\Projects\bin\x64\Release
+    yafu-prog=yafu-x64.exe
+    msieve-path=C:\Users\admin99\Source\Repos\RichardAth\Projects\bin\x64\Release
+    msieve-prog=msieve.exe
+    helpfile=C:\Users\admin99\Source\Repos\RichardAth\Projects\BigIntCalculator\docfile.txt
+    endsound=c:/Windows/Media/Alarm09.wav
+    attsound=c:/Windows/Media/chimes.wav

  ALTERNATIVES